Ache and tingling in arms and hands

-At the upper end of the Thoracic Spine, at the junction with the neck, normally T1, the first Thoracic vertebra has the first rib.
-But in 2/1000 people, there is a rib above the "first rib".
+At the upper end of the thoracic spine, at the junction with the neck, normally T1, the first thoracic vertebra has the first rib.
+But in 2 per 1000 people, there is a rib above the first rib.
 A cervical rib.

-Why the hype?
-Because at the cervico-thoracic junction is the critical area where the large artery (the subclavian artery) and a large group of nerves (called the "brachial Plexus") emerge from the chest cavity to supply the arm.
+Why all the hype?
+Because at the cervico thoracic junction is the critical area where the large artery, the subclavian artery, and a large group of nerves, called the brachial plexus, emerge from the chest cavity to supply the arm.

 The significance is that this syndrome may produce a crazy mixture of both arterial and neurological deficiency in the arm.

-These ribs are usually rudimentary and of little or no clinical significance, but occasionally a very large "space-occupying" C7 rib, originating from the TP of C7, passing through the inter scalene triangle and joining onto the first rib, may cause severe symptoms in the arm.
+These ribs are usually rudimentary and of little or no clinical significance, but occasionally a very large space occupying cervical rib, originating from the transverse process of the lowermost cervical vertebra, passing through the inter scalene triangle and joining onto the normal first rib, may cause severe symptoms in the arm.

-Remember, normally C7 has no rib.
+Remember, normally the cervical vertebrae have no ribs.
 Ribs pertain to the thoracic vertebrae.

-The key sign What will alert your chiropractor to the fact that all is not well in the state of Denmark, is that s/he simply can't find a Radial artery pulse in the wrist.
+The key sign that will alert your chiropractor to the fact that all is not well in the state of Denmark, is that she simply can't find a radial artery pulse in the wrist.
 The first time it happened to me, I was bowled over: how could there be no pulse in the arm?
 Had my palpation skills suddenly diminished?
-Nope, a very large C7 Rib.
+Nope, a very large cervical rib.